 The Macmillan Prize was established by Macmillan Children’s Books to stimulate new work from young illustrators in art schools, and to help them take the first steps in their professional lives.
-This coveted award, which is currently in its 31st year, has discovered such talent as Emily Gravett, Chloe Inkpen and Gemma Merino, amongst many others.
+This coveted award, which is currently in its 32nd year, has discovered such talent as Emily Gravett, Gemma Merino and Bethan Woolvin, amongst many others.

-Entries to the Macmillan Prize 2016 are now closed.
+Entries to the Macmillan Prize 2017 are now open.

 THE MACMILLAN PRIZE FOR CHILDREN’S PICTURE BOOK ILLUSTRATION

 1. Pencil roughs or sketches for a children's picture book – cover to cover – including text or a clear indication of the story line.

 2. Finished artwork for at least four double-page spreads, or at least three spreads and a front cover.